sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 Generally, I’m a bit skeptical about extreme code DRYing but this is a good case for it.

-I> We talk more about Don’t repeat yourself principle in the [Divide and conquer, or merge and relax](#divide-and-conquer) chapter.
+I> We talk more about the Don’t repeat yourself principle in the [Divide and conquer, or merge and relax](#divide) chapter.

 <!-- const type = 'type', columnName = 'col', rowIndex = 2, toTitleCase = x => _.startCase(_.toLower(x)) -->